What is burnout syndrome?

 • Recharge your batteries with your hobbies — whether it's reading a book or dancing.

-• Move your skeleton - even 10 minutes a day has been proven to have an effect.
+• Move your body — even 10 minutes a day has proven benefits.

-• Rest - it's not healthy or productive to give your best 24/7.
+• Rest — it’s neither healthy nor productive to give your best 24/7.

-• Sleep - air out before bed, don't look at your phone or computer for at least an hour, and write out whatever might be on your mind.
+• Sleep well — air out your room before bed, avoid screens for at least an hour, and write down whatever’s on your mind.

-but where it all begins and ends is with YOU
+And remember — where it all begins and ends is with YOU.

-You are the one in the middle and you have influence over all other aspects of your life.
-Therefore:
+You are at the center—and you have influence over every aspect of your life.
+That’s why it starts with you:

 • Be mindful -> listen to your body, it will speak up when it starts to get tired -> don't ignore it (rest, get enough sleep, ...)

-• Be grateful -> every night, tell yourself one thing you're grateful for
+• Be grateful -> every evening, take a moment to name one thing you're grateful for.

-• Be present -> it's nice to get off autopilot and be in the here and now (whether alone to reflect or be with friends)
+• Be present Step out of autopilot and fully experience the here and now—whether alone or with others.

 Remember: